RM-Pedraza-Pohlenz/Coral-Bleaching-RGB-Pipeline/README.md

-# "Coral Bleaching RGB Pipeline"
+# Coral Bleaching RGB Pipeline

-This repository contains the scripts and workflow used to extract RGB-derived color metrics from standardized coral photographs and compare them with physiological bleaching metrics.
-The pipeline was developed for coral bleaching assessment in CBASS-style acute heat stress experiments.
+This repository contains the scripts and workflow used to extract RGB-derived color metrics from standardized coral photographs and compare them with physiological bleaching metrics, implementing the analytical workflow described in Pedraza-Pohlenz et al. (2026).
+This includes the D_toWhite metric — the Euclidean distance in CIELAB color space between each coral fragment and a co-imaged white reference patch — as a cost-effective proxy for coral bleaching severity.
+While validated using CBASS-style experiments, the pipeline is applicable to any experimental or monitoring context involving standardized photographs of coral fragments with a co-imaged white reference patch.

 ## Overview